bpmn-io/moddle/README.md

 ## What is it good for?

 __moddle__ offers you a concise way to define [meta models](https://en.wikipedia.org/wiki/Metamodeling) in JavaScript.
-You can use these models to consume documents, create model elements and perform model validatio.
+You can use these models to consume documents, create model elements and perform model validation.

 A moddle description is a simple [JSON](http://json.org/) file that describes types, their properties and relationships: